-All students, prospective students, facilitators and stakeholders who engage with The Benchmarque Group have the right to lodge complaints about the service received.
+All students, prospective students, trainers and stakeholders who engage with The Benchmarque Group have the right to lodge complaints about the service received.
 Additionally, all students undertaking courses or training programs offered by The Benchmarque Group have the right to lodge appeals against decisions made by Benchmarque Group assessors.

 Click HERE to contact us with your complaint or appeal.